Water Damage – Causes, Types, Health Risks & Restoration

 Water can cause structural damage to your home, making a previously safe environment inhospitable.

-Water seepage inside walls, the foundation, or wood or concrete framing can weaken your home or property’s structure and potentially lead to collapse.
-Non-structural water destruction to the drywall and ceiling can also wreak havoc on your home.
+Water seepage inside walls, the foundation, or wood or concrete framing can weaken your home or property’s structure and potentially collapse.
+Non-structural drywall water destruction to the drywall and ceiling water damage can also wreak havoc on your home.

 Some broken pipes are covered by insurance claims, but burst pipes that result from aging or neglect are typically excluded from homeowners’ insurance policies.